 Our preferred accommodation

-Cruise ship - ex Iquitos - Fridays (3N,7N) and Mondays (4N)Designed by Peruvian architect Jordi Puig, Aria was built to offer luxurious cruises on the Amazon river.
-Spread over three decks and air-conditioned throughout, this ship has a large observation deck, indoor and outdoor bars, a comfortable lounge, an outdoor jacuzzi and exercise room.
+Cruise ship - ex Iquitos - Fridays (3N, 7N) and Mondays (4N)Designed by Peruvian architect Jordi Puig, the Aria was built to offer luxurious cruises on the Amazon river for up to 32 passengers.
+Spread over 3 decks and air-conditioned throughout, this 147 foot ship has a large observation deck, indoor and outdoor bars, a comfortable lounge, outdoor Jacuzzi and exercise room.

-Cruise ship - ex Iquitos - Sundays (3N) and Wednesdays (4N)A traditional Amazon river boat built with tropical woods and decorated with local artefacts.
-The thatched roof upper deck has open sides with sitting areas and a bar, the restaurant is air-conditioned and the food is excellent.
+Cruise ship - ex Iquitos - Sundays (3N) and Wednesdays (4N)A 135 foot traditional Amazon river boat, sleeping up to 30 passengers, built with tropical woods and decorated with local artefacts.
+The thatched roof upper deck has open sides with sitting areas and a bar.
+The restaurant is air-conditioned and the food is excellent.